jooy2/vutron/docs/src/Installation and Build/build-configuration.md

 ```

 `Multipass` configuration may be required for Linux builds.
 Learn more about `Multipass` through the following link: https://multipass.run

+To learn more about multiplatform builds, see the following articles: https://www.electron.build/multi-platform-build

 ## Reduce bundle size by excluding development files